gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 #### Metric

 I used Mean Absolute Error (MAE) as the evaluation metric for the models.
 MAE is the average of the absolute differences between the predicted and actual values.
 It gives us an idea of how far off our predictions are from the actual values.
 The lower the MAE, the better the model's performance.
 The standard deviation of the sales was 18084, so an MAE between 5000 and 10000 was considered a good value.

 #### Forecasting Techniques

 When it comes to Forecasting techniques using ML algorithms there are multiple ways to forecast the sales data.
 The following are the techniques:

 **Single-step Forecasting**

 Single-step forecasting is a forecasting technique that involves predicting one future time step at a time.
 In the context of this project, it would mean using the data from the previous 30 days to forecast the sales for the next day.
 This is a simple and straightforward approach that can be effective for short-term forecasting.

 **Multi-step Forecasting**

 Multi-step forecasting is a forecasting technique that involves predicting multiple future time steps simultaneously.
 In the context of this project, it would mean using the data from the previous 30 days to forecast the sales for the next 7 days.
 This is a more advanced technique compared to single-step forecasting (predicting one time step ahead) and often requires additional feature engineering and more complex models.
 This can be done by training a separate model for each day ie. training a model for day 1, training another model for day 2 and so on.
 This is computationally expensive and not feasible for this project as it requires training and maintaining 7 models.

 **Multi-output Forecasting**

 This is computationally less expensive compared to multi-step forecasting as we train a single model to predict multiple days in the future.
 In the context of this project, it would mean using the data from the previous 30 days to forecast the sales for the next 7 days.
-This is a more advanced technique compared to single-step forecasting (predicting one time step ahead) and often requires additional feature engineering and more complex models.
+This is a more advanced technique compared to single-step forecasting (predicting one-time step ahead) and often requires additional feature engineering and more complex models.
 One can use MultiOuput Regressor from sklearn to implement this if the algorithm doesn't support multi-output forecasting natively.
 Here is the link to the documentation: [MultiOutput Regressor](https://scikit-learn.org/stable/modules/generated/sklearn.multioutput.MultiOutputRegressor.html)

 **Recursive Forecasting**

 Recursive forecasting is a methodology that utilizes historical data to predict future values.
 In this specific scenario, the model necessitates the data from the preceding 30 days to forecast the subsequent day's value.
 This approach inherently limits the model's predictive capacity to a single day in advance.
 If a projection for multiple days in the future is required, the predicted value for the next day must be used as input for the subsequent day's prediction, and this process is repeated for each successive day.
 This iterative process is known as recursion.
 While recursive forecasting can be effective, it is essential to note that the accuracy of the predictions can degrade with each iteration.
 This is due to the fact that each prediction is based on a previous prediction, and any errors in the initial prediction will be compounded in subsequent predictions.
 Therefore, while recursive forecasting can be a valuable tool for short-term forecasting, it may not be suitable for long-term forecasting due to the potential for accumulating errors.